 ABOUTI like working in advertising because it fuels my pizza habit.
 Also, because I get to write about things like “the all-new days of ‘47 cowboy games & rodeo” for a living.
 I’d rather write about candy (pictured above) though.

 WORK HIGHLIGHTSMy first TV spot was about preventing underage drinking.
 Then there’s the story about how I turned my weekly blog posting gig into a copywriter/VP of Marketing gig for a sweatshirt startup.
+Here are the videos we made to inspire people to quit smoking.
+Here’s the campaign we ran to shame Big Tobacco for taking 11 years to put out the lowest effort/production admissions of guilt.
+When Boeing wanted to make a virtual tour for the Renton factory where they do incredible things, I worked on the project and wrote the script.
+Experience it here.
+We won some awards for that.
 I have more TV/video spots, this time for water conservation.
 Also, a radio spot where a mom tries to trick her son into thinking it’s national walk to the park while eating a donut day so she can talk to him about underage drinking.
 Some radio spots about how the choice to drive buzzed can be a devestating one for somebody else.
-A TV spot where riding public transportation can feel like flying.
 And all the songs I wrote and recorded for new business pitches.
-Oh, and all the work I did as an intern.
 Thanks for checking it out.

 VML – Copywriter